-- (a) All services contained in this standard shall be provided in a private consultation area in the pharmacy which complies with the minimum requirements as stipulated in Rule 1.2.13.
-The following additional equipment and fittings must be available in the consultation area, where applicable: - (i) A separate fridge for the storage of test materials, blood samples and other biohazardous material that may be collected during the rendering of any of the services.
+- (a) All services contained in this standard shall be provided in a private consultation area in the pharmacy which complies with the minimum requirements as stipulated in Rule 1.2.13 Areas for counselling and the furnishing of advice.
+The following additional equipment and fittings must be available in the consultation area, where applicable: - (i) A separate fridge for the storage of test materials, blood samples and other biohazardous materials that may be collected during the rendering of any of the services.